trychlos/pwix-image-includer/README.md

 - `defaultIcon`:

-    The name of the Font Awesome default svg, defaulting to 'fa-user'.
+    The name of the Font Awesome default svg, defaulting to 'fa-font-awesome'.

 - `imageWidth`: